ChrstphrHll/npc_gen/students/Cerridwen Durothil.md

 year: 5
 guild: Treskal
 partyID: 63
+tags:
+- Half-Elf
+- Ranger
+- Exploration
+- 5th
+- Treskal
 ---
 # Cerridwen Durothil
 ---
 ### Description
 - 5th year Half-Elf Ranger in Treskal
-- straight white hair that's loose around the shoulders, Blue eyes, and Light skin
+- straight white hair that's loose around the shoulders, Pale Gray eyes, and Light skin
 - Is Gritty and Outspoken, and has Competition as their ideal

 ### Organizations